-Want to know how Credit Union CEOs can support member retention and growth?
-Here's 5 ways..
+Want to know how a bank or credit union CEOs can support member/customer retention and growth?
+Here's 5 ways to help grow your Business..

 1) Shift Your Mindset

-As we've explained time and again, consumer behavior is shifting, and the Credit Union approach to relying on branches and traditional marketing needs to shift along with it!
-As CEO, it's likely that you look at your CU branches as valuable assets; they require maintenance and care, and the same should go for your website.
+As we've explained time and again, consumer behavior is shifting, and the credit union or bank approach to relying on branches and traditional marketing needs to shift along with it!
+As CEO, it's likely that you look at your branches as valuable assets; they require staffing, maintenance and care, and the same should go for your website or digital branch.

-CEOs and boards should consider the Credit Union website as a digital asset rather than an expense.
+CEOs and boards should consider the websites as a digital asset rather than an expense.
 After all, your website sees a lot more traffic than any of your branches ever will!

-Upgrading your website or investing in a mobile app should not be looked at as a one time expense, it should be looked at as an investment.
 People are changing the way they bank.
-They want to be able to open an account online or transfer money at any time.
-If your credit union falls too far behind with technology, you're going to lose members.
+They want to be able to open an account online or apply for a loan, deposit, or transfer money at any time.
+If your financial institution falls too far behind with technology, you're going to lose customers VERY quickly.

-Social media is a great place to nurture and engage your current members, as well as reach out to potential new members.
+Social media is a great place to nurture and engage your current customers, as well as reach out to potential new members/customers.
 Millions of people use social media in the U.S. every day, some even use it as their main source of communication.
-If you're CU isn't there every day you're missing a valuable touch point with members!
+If you're FI isn't there every day you're missing a valuable touch point with people!

 2) Invest in Marketing & Sales Automation

-And by catching leads early in their buyer's journey, you can guide them to a solution, which will hopefully involve a product or service from your CU.
-But the goal is always to provide benefit FIRST and then sell later, once trust has been earned.
+And by catching leads early in their buyer's journey, you can guide them to a solution, which will hopefully involve a product or service from your FI.
+But the goal is always to provide visible value FIRST and then sell later, once trust has been earned.

 3) Set Goals for Your Staff's Professional Development

 In the world of ever changing technology, continuous learning is a must.
-Here at Social Stairway our team members are constantly watching training webinars, attending marketing or sales events, or reading recent blogs or training articles.
-Your Credit Union staff will need similar training.
+Here at FI GROW our team members are constantly watching training webinars, attending in-person or virtual marketing or sales events, or reading recent blogs or training articles.
+Your bank or credit union staff will need similar training.

 We recommend on-going professional development for all marketing and sales teams.
 Our staff are expected to set aside 1-3 hours per week for training.
 This is essential if your staff is going to keep up with best practices.